 - Proactively monitor all the companies and topics the organisation is responsible for, all in one place.

-- Highlight updates using AI alerts to clients outside the platform.
+- Highlight updates using AI alerts to client

 - Curate a customised view of the companies, industries and topics to track.